 Our recovery program supports the Vanuatu Government's Recovery Plan and complements our broader aid program, focusing on:

 - supporting livelihoods, economic recovery and the private sector

 - repairing and rebuilding critical infrastructure for public administration

 - supporting resilience and gender and disability inclusion.

-This package was developed in consultation with the Vanuatu Government and aligns closely with the critical needs identified in the Recovery Plan.
-Australia is best-placed to support recovery in these areas as they largely build on the strengths of our existing programs and relationships.
-To maximise their impact, our activities will focus on Shefa and Tafea provinces where almost 90 per cent of damage and loss occurred.
+Australia is best-placed to support recovery in these areas, as they largely build on the strengths of our existing programs and relationships.
+To maximise their impact, our activities will focus on Shefa and Tafea provinces, where almost 90 per cent of damage and loss occurred.

 The key outcomes of Australia's contribution to the Cyclone Pam response are outlined in this factsheet and the below infographic.